 A recent study conducted by the Center for Environmental Health, based in Oakland, California, on soaps and shampoos, discovered that 98 of the included products contained a potential carcinogen called cocamide diethanolamine (cocamide DEA).

-if you stop and read the back of the labels you will see that mostly all of these brands are made with sulfates.
+If you stop and read the back on the labels you will see that mostly all of these brands are made with sulfates.
 Sulfates are a group of detergents or surfactants that are used in most personal care products.
 Sulfates alone are classified as a skin and membrane irritant.
 They have also been proven to be a carcinogen with the repeated exposure.
 Get this if you wash your hair with a shampoo that has sulfates in it and then use another product to wash your body and yet another product to shave your legs?
 These products combines create an even more toxic by-product.
 Taking a shower these days can be very toxic to your health when you blend all these different products with all these different chemicals.
 Did you know that the sodium lauryl sulfate found in your soap is exactly the same as the one used to degrease car engines?

 Sodium lauryl sulfate also dissolves the oils on your skin which leads to a drying effect.
 You are making your skin over-compensates for the lack of moisture by producing more oil each time you strip all of the oils from your skin.